 System Architecture:

-The game DontDie the UML of the entities looks like this.
-We have two entities, Player and Boss entities.
+In the game DontDie, the system architecture is shown below.
+We have two entities, Player and Boss.
 They have different attributes within themselves.
 They have position and velocity also with an input attributes depending whether it's player defined or computer controlled.

 Timeline